‘Big Brother 19’ Spoilers: New HOH Has Nominations In Mind, ‘BB19’ House Eviction Plan Already Formed?

 Raven Walton and Matt Clines are making some critical mistakes in their game play right now, as they are more concerned with spending time on their own as a couple than participating in the important conversations.
 Following the eviction of Jessica Graf on Thursday night (August 10), Raven and Matt should have been working hard to make sure that Alex Ow and Paul Abrahamian didn’t want to see them on the block.
 Instead, they went off to bed early, leaving the drama to play out around them.

-One Showmance becomes a “no-mance” and a new HOH is ????.
+One Showmance becomes a “no-mance” and a new HOH is????.
 Catch up on #BB19 now: https://t.co/6nXokaZ9m0 pic.twitter.com/UAPGHDcWHD

 — Big Brother (@CBSBigBrother) August 11, 2017